ssembatya-dennis/Ductic-Monitoring-System/PLAN.md

 ## Problem Statement

-The "Pixel & Quill" agency need a digital system that can record & track progress on tasks, save this records for a quite some good time like a 2years or more and that's accesible by the entire team anywhere as referenced here in their email.
+The "Pixel & Quill" agency needs a digital tool for assigning tasks, tracking progress and saving these tasks on completion for a longer period of time like over 2 years that's accessible by the entire team anywhere as referenced here in their email.

 > No Visibility: I have no clear, at-a-glance overview of who is working on what.
 Tasks are getting forgotten or duplicated.
 > Remote Work is Impossible: One of our best designers now works remotely two days a week, and she's completely disconnected from the board.
 It's causing delays.